 How Does a Frost Proof Yard Hydrant Work?

 A frostproof yard hydrant works the same way a water pump does.
 It has a head with a handle that goes down into the earth and connects with the main supply line.
 The handle controls the vertical pipe, reaching the rubber plunger at the bottom.

-When we lift the handle upward, it raises the plunger in the bottom that causing water to come to the top.
+When we lift the handle upward, it raises the plunger in the bottom, causing water to come to the top.
 Water circulates the hydrant pipe and ultimately reaches the outlet at the top.
 Similarly, when we lower the hydrant handle, water goes down.

 The most important fact to remember is that the hydrant pipe must lie below the frost line.
 It is the line after which the water begins to freeze underground.
 This line lies at different depths for different locations.

 Frost Proof yard Hydrant is becoming common in use every day.
 It has several types and respective applications.
 Let’s look at a few applications of frostproof yard hydrant.